 What is a Project?

-According to the PMBOK Guide, Fifth Edition, a Project is a temporary endeavor undertaken to create a unique product, service or result.
+According to the PMBOK Guide, Sixth Edition, a Project is a temporary endeavor undertaken to create a unique product, service or result.

 Temporary means having a definite beginning and end.
 The end is reached when the project’s objectives have been achieved, or if the project is terminated for any reason.